maastrichtlawtech/jurix23/program.md

 09:15 - 10:30. **session 1A: Formal approaches (I)**

-- 09:15 - 09:40: Trevor Bench-Capon.
-A Note on Hierarchical Constraints [long]
+- 09:15 - 09:40: Trevor Bench-Capon. _A Note on Hierarchical Constraints _
-- 09:40 - 10:05: Ilaria Canavotto and John Horty.
-The importance of intermediate factors [long]
+- 09:40 - 10:05: Ilaria Canavotto and John Horty. _The importance of intermediate factors _
-- 10:05 - 10:20: Adam Wyner and Tomasz Zurek.
-On Legal Teleological Reasoning [short]
+- 10:05 - 10:20: Adam Wyner and Tomasz Zurek. _On Legal Teleological Reasoning 	_
-- 10:20 - 10:35: Agata Ciabattoni, Xavier Parent and Giovanni Sartor.
-Permissions in a Kelsenian perspective [short]
+- 10:20 - 10:35: Agata Ciabattoni, Xavier Parent and Giovanni Sartor. _Permissions in a Kelsenian perspective _

 09:15 - 10:30. **session 1B: Natural Language Processing (I)**

-- 09:15 - 09:40: Morgan Gray, Jaromir Savelka, Wesley Oliver and Kevin Ashley.
-Can GPT Alleviate the Burden of Annotation? [long]
+- 09:15 - 09:40: Morgan Gray, Jaromir Savelka, Wesley Oliver and Kevin Ashley. _Can GPT Alleviate the Burden of Annotation? _
-- 09:40 - 10:05: May Myo Zin, Ha Thanh Nguyen, Ken Satoh, Saku Sugawara and Fumihito Nishino.
-Information Extraction from Lengthy Legal Contracts: Leveraging Query-Based Summarization and GPT-3.5 [long]
+- 09:40 - 10:05: May Myo Zin, Ha Thanh Nguyen, Ken Satoh, Saku Sugawara and Fumihito Nishino. _Information Extraction from Lengthy Legal Contracts: Leveraging Query-Based Summarization and GPT-3.5 _
-- 10:05 - 10:20: Youssef Al Mouatamid, Jihad Zahir, Marie Bonnin and Hajar Mousannif.
-Assessing Ocean's legal protection using AI: A new dataset and a BERT-based classifier [short]
+- 10:05 - 10:20: Youssef Al Mouatamid, Jihad Zahir, Marie Bonnin and Hajar Mousannif. _Assessing Ocean's legal protection using AI: A new dataset and a BERT-based classifier 	_
-- 10:20 - 10:35: Tomer Libal and Aleksander Smywiński-Pohl.
-Giving Examples Instead of Answering Questions: Introducing Legal Concept-Example Systems [short]
+- 10:20 - 10:35: Tomer Libal and Aleksander Smywiński-Pohl. _Giving Examples Instead of Answering Questions: Introducing Legal Concept-Example Systems _

 10:30 - 11:00. *coffee break*

 11:00 - 12:30. **session 2A: Formal approaches (II)**

-- 11:00 - 11:25: Cecilia Di Florio, Xinghan Liu, Emiliano Lorini, Antonino Rotolo and Giovanni Sartor.
-Inferring New Classifications in Legal Case-based Reasoning [long]
+- 11:00 - 11:25: Cecilia Di Florio, Xinghan Liu, Emiliano Lorini, Antonino Rotolo and Giovanni Sartor. _Inferring New Classifications in Legal Case-based Reasoning_
-- 11:25 - 11:50: Kees van Berkel, Reka Markovich, Christian Strasser and Leon van der Torre.
-Arguing About Choosing a Normative System: Conflict of Laws [long]
+- 11:25 - 11:50: Kees van Berkel, Reka Markovich, Christian Strasser and Leon van der Torre. _ Arguing About Choosing a Normative System: Conflict of Laws_
-- 11:50 - 12:05: Kathrin Hanauer, Tereza Novotná and Matteo Pascucci.
-Assisted Normative Reasoning with Aristotelian Diagrams [short]
+- 11:50 - 12:05: Kathrin Hanauer, Tereza Novotná and Matteo Pascucci. _Assisted Normative Reasoning with Aristotelian Diagrams_
-- 12:05 - 12:20: Michał Araszkiewicz.
-Conceptual Structures in Statutory Interpretation [short]
+- 12:05 - 12:20: Michał Araszkiewicz._ Conceptual Structures in Statutory Interpretation 	_

 11:00 - 12:30. **session 2B: Natural Language Processing (II)**

 - 11:00 - 11:25: Samyar Janatian, Hannes Westermann, Jinzhe Tan, Jaromir Savelka and Karim Benyekhlef.
-From Text to Structure: Using Large Language Models to Support the Development of Legal Expert Systems [long]
+From Text to Structure: _Using Large Language Models to Support the Development of Legal Expert Systems _
-- 11:25 - 11:50: Ren-Der Sun, Chia-Hui Chang and Kuo-Chun Chien.
-New Horizons of Legal Judgement Predication via Multi-Task Learning and LoRA [long]
+- 11:25 - 11:50: Ren-Der Sun, Chia-Hui Chang and Kuo-Chun Chien. _New Horizons of Legal Judgement Predication via Multi-Task Learning and LoRA _
-- 11:50 - 12:05: Huihui Xu and Kevin Ashley.
-A Question-Answering Approach to Evaluate Legal Summaries [short]
+- 11:50 - 12:05: Huihui Xu and Kevin Ashley. _A Question-Answering Approach to Evaluate Legal Summaries _
-- 12:05 - 12:20: Marton Ribary, Eugenio Vaccari, Paul Krause, Thomas Wood and Miklos Orban.
-Prompt engineering and provision of context in domain specific use of GPT [short]
+- 12:05 - 12:20: Marton Ribary, Eugenio Vaccari, Paul Krause, Thomas Wood and Miklos Orban. _Prompt engineering and provision of context in domain specific use of GPT _

 12:30 - 13:30. *lunch break*